BIGJRA/BIGJRA.github.io/reborn.md

 Surf into the Coral Ward bay.
 We'll deal with Azurine Lake to the left later on, but for now, fight the trainers here.
 Behind the bottom lighthouse is a hidden dive spot.

-Coral Lighthouse, Coral Ward Diving, Azurine Lake Diving Interiors
+Coral Ward Underwater, Azurine Lake Diving Interiors

 |Cave              |%  |
 |------------------|---|